Julian and Mary Jane

 Link to larger image in new window

-Some of the wildlife we see around the house.
+Some of the wildlife we saw around the house.

-We are in an extremely rural setting, and needless to say, there is lots of wildlife around.
-Most recently (winter 2005-06) these 3 pheasants have visited our platform feeder almost every day.
+It was in an extremely rural setting, and needless to say, there was lots of wildlife around.
+In the winter of 2005-06 these 3 pheasants visited our platform feeder almost every day.

 Thumbnail 3 pheasants